 I am passionate about physical activity.
 Activity throughout life is essential for healthy bones and I am particularly passionate about communicating with the over 50s about the need for weight baring exercise to stop bones becoming fragile and breaking.
 As a mum, I am particularly conscious of the need to be a good role model for my daughter and I encourage physical activity every day as part of our normal routine.

-Dr Jeffery Simons is Professor of Kinesiology at the California State University East Bay, specialising in the psychology of physical activity.
+Appointed to the Board of Directors in 2002, Dr Jeffery Simons is Professor of Kinesiology at the California State University East Bay, specialising in the psychology of physical activity.
 He holds Bachelor’s and Master’s Degrees in Psychology and Physical Education, a PhD in Sport Psychology, and served a post-doctoral appointment at UCLA as Associate Director of the Kidsport Project.
-Since 1983, Jeff has more than 25 years experience as a consultant in sports psychology which has seen him work with athletes and coaches at six Olympics and numerous international sporting events including the 1996 and 2000 Australian Olympic Teams, the 1998 Australian Commonwealth Games Team, the Essendon Football Club, Taekwondo Australia, Athletics Australia, Rowing Australia and the Victorian Institute of Sport.
+Jeff has more than 30 years experience as a consultant in sport psychology which has seen him work with athletes and coaches at eight Olympics and numerous international sporting events including the 1996, 2000, and 2016 Australian Olympic Teams, the 1998 Australian Commonwealth Games Team, the Essendon Football Club, Taekwondo Australia, Athletics Australia, Rowing Australia and the Victorian Institute of Sport.
 He is a full member of the Australian Psychological Society and co-authored the Bluearth Approach and Professional Learning Program for schools.
-Jeff is a strong believer in the inherent importance of physical activity for health and wellbeing.
+Jeff is a strong believer in the inherent importance of physical activity for health and well-being.
 He particularly enjoys running, bushwalking, and active play with his two young girls.

 Moving is for everybody.

-Peter Thomas is a Fellow of the Institute of Chartered Accountants in Australia and a director of TFG International, a boutique business advisory firm which provides high level strategic advice to both the public and private sectors.
-Peter has extensive experience as a director and currently serves on the boards of the Commonwealth Government entity Indigenous Business Australia.
-He is also on the boards of the Foundation for Alcohol Research and Education, the Kokoda Track Foundation, the Catholic Care Foundation and Voyages Indigenous Tourism Australia Pty Ltd. Peter has a Bachelor of Commerce and is a member of the Australian Institute of Company Directors.
+Appointed to the Board of Directors in 2003, Peter Thomas has a Bachelor of Commerce and a director of TFG International, a boutique business advisory firm which provides high level strategic advice to both the public and private sectors.
+Peter has extensive experience as a director and currently serves on the board of Voyages Indigenous Tourism Australia Pty Ltd.

 I walk and exercise just about every morning.
 After my walk, any aches or pains are gone and I feel as though my body is like a well oiled machine, ready for the day.